-Although some studies internationally have examined the association between medical errors and adverse emotions such as burnout, fatigue or depressive symptoms, no studies have focused on the emergency physicians and relevant studies generally had problems of insufficient sample size and low representativeness.^{6 7} Emergency medicine in China has undergone tremendous growth since the 1980s.
-Access to emergency care and the quality of that care remain significant challenges faced by the Chinese healthcare system due to the limited healthcare resources and huge population base.8 There is little data about adverse medical error reporting system and a positive patient safety culture.^{9 10}
+Although some studies internationally have examined the association between medical errors and adverse emotions such as burnout, fatigue or depressive symptoms, no studies have focused on the emergency physicians and relevant studies generally had problems of insufficient sample size and low representativeness.
+Emergency medicine in China has undergone tremendous growth since the 1980s.
+Access to emergency care and the quality of that care remain significant challenges faced by the Chinese healthcare system due to the limited healthcare resources and huge population base.
+There is little data about adverse medical events in China which is due to the lack of a systematic medical error reporting system and a positive patient safety culture.
+10

-Moreover, no study explores the relationship between selfperceived medical errors and emergency medicine physicians' distress.
-Most of the existing studies in China are from the patients' perspective, and focus on medical incidents/disputes which had a more serious impact on patient safety.^{11 12} Some studies investigated patients' perceptions and attitudes towards doctors after medical errors.13 However, we are unaware of studies about the occurrence and related influencing factors of medical errors among healthcare workers, especially in the ED.
+Moreover, no study explores the relationship between self-perceived medical errors and emergency medicine physicians' distress.
+Most of the existing studies in China are from the patients' perspective, and focus on medical incidents/disputes which had a more serious impact on patient safety.
+11 12 Some studies investigated patients' perceptions and attitudes towards doctors after medical errors.
+13 However, we are unaware of studies about the occurrence and related influencing factors of medical errors among healthcare workers, especially in the FD.